gauravgrover95/portfolio/_posts/2018-08-13-Google-Summer-of-Code-2018-Final-Evaluation.md

 This year we accepted this as challenge to eliminate the drawbacks.

 A real-time client-side generation of SDF text was proposed.
-We researched for an efficient, linear time implementation of the distance transform algorithm developed at Brown University by P. Felzenszwalb and D. Huttenlocher.
-Algorithm was published in Theory of Computing journal in 2012 can be found [here](http://cs.brown.edu/people/pfelzens/dt/).
+We researched for an efficient, linear time implementation of the distance transform algorithm developed at Brown University by *P. Felzenszwalb* and *D. Huttenlocher*.
+Algorithm was published in *Theory of Computing* journal in 2012 can be found [here](http://cs.brown.edu/people/pfelzens/dt/).

 We also found an open-sourced port of this algorithm from C++ to JS performed by mapbox™ available [here](https://github.com/mapbox/tiny-sdf).
 Thanks to the authors [Vladimir Agafonkin](https://github.com/mourner) and other contributors for this work.